Buttevant: History

 A further feature of Norman settlements in North Cork was their concomitant religious foundations.
 Early colonial sites, such as Buttevant and Castletownroche, saw the introduction of the more traditional monastic communities which were housed in foundations outside of the town walls.
 The Augustinian priories of Bridgetown (ante 1216) and Ballybeg (1229) being respectively founded by the Roches and the de Barry contiguous to the settlements of Castletownroche and Buttevant.
 With the rise of the new mendicant orders, essentially urban in character and mission, the Norman settlements saw the foundation of mendicant houses within the town walls as with the Franciscans in Buttevant (1251), and the Dominicans in Kilmallock (1291) and Glanworth (c.
 1300).

 The burgage of Buttevant developed to the north of the keep and eventually increased in size to about 50 acre enclosed by walls for which Murage grants had been made by the crown in 1317.
 The native inhabitants were excluded from residence within the walled area and confined to a quarter of their own to the north west of the walled town.

 A bridge, still extant, was built over the river Awbeg around 1250.

 In 1317, the 11th. of Edward II of England, John fitz David de Barry requested and obtained from the exchequer a grant of £105 for the commonality and town of Buttevant for its walling.
 A further grant was made on 6 August 1375, the 49th. of Edward III, to the provost and commonality of the town together with the customs of its North Gate.

 The steeplechase originated in 1752 as a result of a horse race from the steeple of Buttevant Protestant church to that of Doneraile, four miles (6 km) away.

-Ballybeg Priory
+Ecclesiastical sites

+Ballybeg Priory is a 13th-century Augustinian priory which is located to the south of the town.